Free Consultation

 How Long Do I Have to File a Spinal Cord Injury Claim in Colorado?

 In Colorado, there is a strict deadline on your ability to file a spinal cord injury lawsuit.
 This deadline, known as the statute of limitations, applies to most personal injury cases.
 It is two years from the date that the injury was sustained or discovered, with some exceptions.
 If the victim is a minor, the victim often has two years from the date that he or she turns 18 to file, instead.
-If you wish to bring a wrongful death case for a fatal spine injury, your family has two years from the date of death to file.
+If you wish to bring a wrongful death case with the help of a Denver wrongful death lawyer for a fatal spine injury, your family has two years from the date of death to file.

 There are some exceptions to Colorado’s statute of limitations.
 If the spine injury was caused by a motor vehicle accident, for instance, the deadline is extended to three years.
 However, if you wish to bring a claim against a government agency in Colorado, you only have 180 days to file your notice.
 If your statute of limitations has expired, the other side of your case can use this as a defense to liability for your spinal cord injury.
 This is why you should discuss your case with an experienced attorney in Denver as soon as possible.